yongcongwang/blog/source/_posts/autonomous/imm-for-prediction.md

 Another way of thinking about the weighting by $K$ is that as the measurement error covariance $R \to 0$, the actual measurement $z_k$ is `trusted` more and more, while the predicted measurement $H\hat{x}_k^-$ is trusted less and less.
 On the other hand, as the `priori` estimate error covariance $P_k^- \to 0$ the actual measurement $z_k$ is trusted less and less, while the predicted measurement $H\hat{x}_k^-$ is trusted more and more.

-## The Discrete Kalman Filter Algorithm
+## The discrete kalman filter algorithm
 The Kalman filter estimate a process by using a form of feedback control: the filter estimates the process state at some time and then obtains feedback in the form of (noisy) measurement.
 As such, the equations for the Kalman filter falls into two groups:
 - `time update`(predict) equations;
 - `measurement update`(correct) equations.